Linear resolution of products of monomial ideals related to maximal minors: Main Result

-Denote the ideal of $ K[Y_{kl}] $ generated by all diagonal monomials of $ Y_{kl} $ by the same notation $ J_{kl} $.
-It can be observed that having linear quotients of $ J_{kl} $ as an ideal of $ K[X] $ or as an ideal of $ K[Y_{kl}] $ are equivalent.
-So in order to show that $ J_{kl} $ has linear quotients (as an ideal of $ K[X] $), it suffices to prove the following:
+Note that $J_{kl}$ is the ideal generated by the diagonal monomials corresponding to the maximal minors of the matrix $Y_{kl}$, thus $J_{kl} =\ini(I_{kl})$ in this case.
+The property ``having linear quotients" can be checked for $ J_{kl} $, equivalently, in $ K[X] $ or in $ K[Y_{kl}] $.
+So in order to show that $ J_{kl} $ has linear quotients (as an ideal of $ K[X] $), it suffices to prove the following lemma.

 \begin{lemma} Let $ \{ f_1,\ldots, f_r \} $ be the collection of all diagonal monomials of $ X $ ordered by $ \tau $, i.e., $ f_1 > \cdots > f_r $ and $ J = \langle f_1, \ldots, f_r \rangle $.
 Then the colon ideal $ (\langle f_1,\ldots,f_u \rangle : f_{u+1}) $ is generated by some variables for every $ 1 \le u \le r - 1 $.
 Indeed, if $ f_{u+1} = X_{1 c_1} X_{2 c_2} \cdots X_{m c_m} $, setting $ c_0 = 0 $, we have